-US HY credit returned 0.3% as the coupon income of 0.5% was able to offset a decline in prices.
-Credit spreads widened by 13 bps to 415 bps (yield of 5.9%).
-Performance by rating was skewed towards higher quality, with BBs returning 0.6%, Bs 0.1% and CCCs -0.2%.
-Financials outperformed (1.7%) while energy lagged (-2.2%).
-Year-to-date, US HY ex-energy has returned 13.5%, while US HY energy has returned only 0.3% as the default rates has picked up.
-On the demand side, US HY funds received inflows of $2.9 bn, bringing YTD inflows to $16.5 bn.
-In the primary market, corporations raised $19 bn in USD-denominated bonds, down from $31 bn in September.
-We maintain our marketweight view on US HY given tight spreads and prefer higher quality credits with improving fundamentals.
-EUR HY delivered total returns of 0% (9.1% YTD) as spreads widened 6 bps to 372 bps (Yield of 3.1%).
+US HY credit returned 0.3% (11.5% YTD) as the coupon income of 0.5% was able to offset the rise in yields.
+Credit spreads tightened by 11 bps to 402 bps.
+Performance by rating was mixed, with BBs returning 0.3%, Bs 0.6% and CCCs -0.15%.
+The auto outperformed (1.8%) while the oil field services and pharma sectors lagged (-5.1% and -1.1%).
+US HY funds received inflows of $4.2 bn, bringing YTD inflows to $13.6 bn.
+In the primary market, corporations raised $31 bn in USD-denominated bonds, the strongest month of the year.
+We maintain our marketweight view on US HY given the volatility in equity markets and prefer higher quality credits with improving fundamentals.
+EUR HY underperformed US HY by delivering total returns of -0.2% (9.1% YTD) as spreads widened 7 bps to 366 bps.